Faculty Profile

 Niko Kaciroti, PhD

 Niko Kaciroti received his PhD in Biostatistics from the University of Michigan.
 Since then he has collaborated in multidisciplinary research at the University of Michigan and with researchers from other universities in the United States and internationally.
-Dr. Kaciroti is a faculty member at the Center for Computational Medicine and Bioinformatics and the Center for Managing Chronic Disease.
-His main research interest is in using Bayesian models for analyzing longitudinal data from clinical trials with missing data, as well as using Bayesian methods for nonlinear and dynamic models.
-Dr. Kaciroti is an elected member of the International Statistical Institute and serves as statistical editor for the American Journal of Preventive Medicine and the International Journal of Behavior Nutrition and Physical Activity.
+Dr. Kaciroti’s methodological interest is in using Bayesian models for analyzing multilevel longitudinal data from randomized clinical trials with missing data.
+He is also interested in using Bayesian methods to model nonlinear and dynamic models in a multilevel setting.
+His collaborative work centers towards developing and implementing statistical methodologies in pediatric research.
+Dr. Kaciroti is an elected member of the International Statistical Institute and the Society for Pediatric Research.
+He serves as the statistical editor for the American Journal of Preventive Medicine and as an associate editor for the International Journal of Behavior Nutrition and Physical Activity.
+Dr. Kaciroti is a board member for the Pediatric Epilepsy Research Foundation.

 Professional affiliations: